Bankruptcy can provide tax relief, if your timing is right.

-Tax troubles are at the heart of many bankruptcy filings.
+Tax troubles are at the heart of so many bankruptcy filings.
 It makes sense: bankruptcy is a powerful and predictable tool to get out of tax debt.

-Yet I’ve been telling clients for weeks now: don’t file bankruptcy…..yet.
+So I’ve been telling clients for weeks now: don’t file bankruptcy…..yet.

 Why wait to discharge taxes